Waze Map Editor JavaScript SDK

 a new LineString geometry

-, the point will be snapped to the nearest segment.
+Specifies whether the point should snap to the nearest segment.

 a new point geometry that was drawn on the map.